 Article X.5 covers trade and climate change.
 Pursuant to this article, 'Parties recognise the importance of taking urgent action to combat climate change and its impacts, and the role of trade in pursuing this objective', citing the goals of the 2015 Paris agreement, the UNFCCC and other MEAs tackling climate change.
-Parties engage to effectively implement the UNFCCC and Paris agreement and to ratify the Kigali Amendment to the Montreal Protocol.
-They will promote the mutual supportiveness of trade and climate measures in order to reduce emissions and improve resource efficiency and climate resilience.
-Parties will tackle obstacles to trade and investment relevant to climate mitigation and adaptation, including through facilitating deployment of best available technologies.
-In addition to these things, Parties will strengthen cooperation aspects of trade and climate change in bilateral relations but also regionally and in international contexts.
-The Article identifies potential areas for cooperation in the context of the Paris Agreement, including the promotion of climate resilience, renewable energy, low-carbon technologies, sustainable transport, sustainable and climate-resilient infrastructure development and emissions monitoring.
-Also mentioned are 'ambitious' reductions of ozone depleting substances and hydrofluorocarbons under the Montreal Protocol.
+Parties engage to effectively implement the UNFCCC and Paris Agreement and to ratify the Kigali Amendment to the Montreal Protocol.
+They will promote the mutual supportiveness of trade and climate measures to reduce emissions and improve resource efficiency and climate resilience.
+Parties will tackle obstacles to trade and investment relevant to climate mitigation and adaptation, including facilitating the deployment of the best available technologies.
+In addition to these things, Parties will strengthen cooperation aspects of trade and climate resilience, renewable energy, low-carbon technologies, sustainable transport, sustainable and climate resilience, renewable energy, low-carbon technologies, sustainable transport, sustainable and climate resilient infrastructure development and emissions monitoring.
+Also mentioned are 'ambitious' reductions of ozone-depleting substances and hydrofluorocarbons under the Montreal Protocol.

-Article X.6 regards trade and biological diversity and primarily concerns implementation of the Convention on Biological Diversity (CBD) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Article X.6 regards trade and biological diversity and primarily concerns the implementation of the Convention on Biological Diversity (CBD) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Parties engage to tackle illegal wildlife trade, including with third countries.
 They engage to conserve biodiversity affected by trade, particularly concerning the prevention of the spread of invasive alien species.
-Parties will conduct regular reviews of conservation status of species; where species are considered at risk because of international trade, they Parties will support their inclusion in the appendices of the CITES.
+Parties will conduct regular reviews of the conservation status of species; where species are considered at risk because of international trade, they Parties will support their inclusion in the appendices of the CITES.
 They will promote conservation and sustainable use of CITES-listed species and products from sustainable biodiversity resources.
 Parties engage to cooperate on trade and biodiversity in bilateral relations but also regionally and in international contexts.
 Potential areas for cooperation include sharing of good practices in trading products from natural resources while conserving biodiversity; valuation of ecosystem services; policies to reduce demand for illegal wildlife products; and access to genetic resources along with fair and equitable sharing of the benefits, as set out in the Nagoya Protocol of the CBD.